-The Kenai Mountains-Turnagain Arm corridor in Alaska highlights the experience of the western frontier, and contains heritage resources that tell the story of transportation, settlement, the gold rush, and resource development in a difficult and remote landscape.
+The Kenai Mountains-Turnagain Arm corridor in Alaska highlights the experience of the western frontier, and contains heritage resources that tell the story of transportation, settlement, the gold rush, and resource development in a difficult and remote land-scape.
 Small communities, still very much as they were in the past, are dwarfed by the sweeping landscape.
-Turnagain Arm, once a critical transportation link, has the world's second greatest tidal range, and a traveler through the alpine valleys and mountain passes of the area can see evidence of retreating glaciers, earth-quake subsidence, and avalanches.
+Turnagain Arm, once a critical transportation link, has the world's second greatest tidal range, and a traveler through the alpine valleys and mountain passes of the area can see evidence of retreating glaciers, earthquake subsidence, and avalanches.
 Wildlife is abundant.

 Through this rugged terrain, transportation routes were developed into south central and interior Alaska.
-Alaska natives, Russians, gold rush "stampeders", and others arrived seeking access to the resource-rich land.
+Alaska Natives, Russians, gold rush "stampeders," and other arrived seeking access to the resource-rich land.
 Historic trails and evidence of mining history are often embedded and nearly hidden in the landscape.
 The Iditarod Trail to Nome, used to haul mail in and gold out, started at Seward.
 Only in the last half of the 20th Century was the highway from Seward to Anchorage opened.
 Before then, the small communities of the corridor were linked to the rest of Alaska by wagon trail, rail, and by boat access across Turnagain Arm and the Kenai River.

-S. 2511 creates the Kenai Mountains-Turnagain Arm National Heritage Area.
-The designation has the support of statewide tourism and historic preservation groups, and the City of Seward.
+S. 509 creates the Kenai Mountains-Turnagain Arm National Heritage Corridor.
+The designation has the support of statewide tourism and historical preservation groups, and the city of Seward.
 Virtually every small community within the corridor has passed a resolution or submitted a letter in support of the designation.
-The Board of Directors of the Kenai Mountains-Turnagain Arm National Heritage Area Commission would serve as the management entity, and would be comprised of citizens of the local communities and representatives of organizations such as Native Associations, the Iditarod Trail Committee, historical societies, visitor associations, and private or business entities.
-S. 2511 authorizes the appropriation of \$10 million and Secretary of Interior's assistance for a period of 15 years.
+The Board of Directors of the Kenai Mountains-Turnagain Arm National Heritage Corridor Communities Association would serve as the management entity, and would be comprised by citizens of the local communities and representatives of organizations such as Native associations, the Iditarod Trail Committee, historical societies, visitor associations, and private or business entities.
+S. 509 authorizes the appropriation of \$10 million and Secretary of the Interior's assistance for a period of 15 years.